 Customers expect a seamless experience, and they don’t want to be slowed down by due diligence.

 Third-party integrations are a must.
-One more advantage of no-code platforms is that all the integration you may possibly need can be centrally orchestrated and managed from a single dashboard.
+One more advantage of no-code platforms is that all the integration you may need can be centrally orchestrated and managed from a single dashboard.

 Myth 4: Transforming manual processes will take months

 Transforming manual processes into digital front ends is a lengthy process – it often takes months to complete a single digital eForm or eApp.
 Agility is not possible; once your digital product is released, it quickly becomes a new legacy, and making necessary changes and optimizing will be a continuing struggle.

 With a no-code platform, this is no longer the case.
 Digitizing any process takes days, not months.
 Making changes, optimizing, adapting your forms to new channels, and scaling up thousands of processes is significantly accelerated, handled by a small internal team.

 Moreover, ready-made components make it a breeze to design even complex processes, such as, for example, vehicle accident claim applications.

 Myth 5: SmartPDF and eSignatures = Digital Transformation